Patient education: Supplemental oxygen on commercial airlines (Beyond the Basics)

 Low air pressure during air travel also decreases the amount of oxygen in the air.
 This effect is modest and generally not noticeable for healthy travelers.
 For patients with significant lung disease, a small decrease in available oxygen can cause significant symptoms, especially with exercise.
 Although air travelers usually remain sitting and are relatively inactive during flight, even modest exertion (eg, walking to lavatory) under these conditions can cause low oxygen levels in up to 80 percent of people with lung disease.

 Despite the theoretical risks associated with air travel, studies indicate that medical emergencies and deaths are uncommon in people with long-standing (chronic) lung disease or pulmonary hypertension who fly.
 Most studies suggest that medical emergencies occur in about one in every 19,000 to 40,000 travel episodes and that deaths occur in approximately one in every 3,200,000 travel episodes.

 WILL I REQUIRE IN-FLIGHT SUPPLEMENTAL OXYGEN?

 Patients with diseases that can cause low oxygen levels, particularly chronic obstructive pulmonary disease (COPD), may need oxygen supplementation in-flight.
 This is true even if the person does not use oxygen at home.
-(See "Patient information: Chronic obstructive pulmonary disease (COPD), including emphysema (Beyond the Basics)".)
+(See "Patient education: Chronic obstructive pulmonary disease (COPD), including emphysema (Beyond the Basics)".)

 Predictive tests — The evaluation often includes measurement of the blood oxygen level using a finger oximeter or arterial blood gas and general tests of lung function.
 If you require supplemental oxygen on a daily basis, you may need an increased flow rate in-flight.
 If you do not require oxygen on a daily basis, but have borderline lung function, other tests may be recommended to calculate oxygen requirements during in-flight conditions.
 These include:

 ●Breathing a gas mixture with lower than normal levels of oxygen